WesUnwin/redux-rest-client/README.md

   npm install --save redux-rest-client
 ```

+## Benefits

+* Implements functionality common to most modern web apps to interact with APIs, manage, sort, filter
+  records froms your database on the front-end.
+* Allows you to scale your app gracefully, defining new REST clients with minimal overhead.
+* Provides a clean, and consistent API throughout your app.
+* Supports request tracking, allowing you to build UI to display spinners, error messages, etc.
+* Zero package dependencies! (keeping in mind you will want to use this in conjuction with redux)

 ## Setting Up Your ReduxRESTClient(s)
 To use this libary simply import ReduxRESTClient (the default export of this package) and begin creating sub-classes to configure
 the necessary REST resources for using your system's REST APIs.